 We have work health and safety advisors to help educate you on your rights and responsibilities as well as health and safety inspectors who investigate workplace incidents.

 SafeWork SA is a business unit within the Department of Treasury and Finance and is accountable to the Treasurer.
-You can find our 2017-18 annual reporting summary in the Attorney-General's Department Annual Report and our priorities and goals are outlined in our 2019‑2022 Strategic Plan.
+We have released our first Annual Activity Report and our priorities and goals are outlined in our 2019‑2022 Strategic Plan.

 We're committed to safe workplaces for all South Australians by providing information, support and advice to improve workplace safety for everyone.